-The district is hosting three upcoming community listening sessions:
+The district is hosting four community listening sessions:

 There will also be public testimony at the following school board meetings: